NUWCDIVNPT/stig-manager/clientV2/docs/todos/pending-api-enhancements.md

 ### Notes

 The STIG Library's revision diff ([`useRevisionDiff`](../../src/features/STIGLibrary/composables/useRevisionDiff.js)) already joins revisions by `rule.version` client-side — same mapping, so the server and client agree on what "same rule" means. `groupId` alone is not sufficient (DISA's group renumbering makes it less stable than the STIG ID) but could serve as a fallback when `version` is absent.
 Diff rendering itself stays client-side; the endpoint only needs to supply the per-revision text.

+---

+## 4. Label filtering on POA&M export (not a priority)

+**Operations:** `getPoamByCollection`
+**Feature:** Findings — POA&M export (`PoamExport.vue`)

+### Current behavior

+The endpoint accepts `aggregator`, `acceptedOnly`, `benchmarkId`, `assetId`, and the format/date/status fields. **No label parameters.** The controller calls `CollectionService.getFindingsByCollection` without `labelIds`/`labelNames`/`labelMatch`, even though the service accepts them (the findings and reviews endpoints already expose them).

+### Why it matters

+The Findings grid honors the orchestrator-level label filter, but the POA&M generated from that grid is always collection-wide.
+A user who narrows to a label, sees N rows, and exports gets a workbook covering every asset in the collection, with no hint that the scopes differ.
+The legacy client has no label filter on its Findings panel, so this is a clientV2-only inconsistency rather than a regression.

+### Proposed shape

+Add `LabelIdQuery` / `LabelNameQuery` / `LabelMatchQuery` to `getPoamByCollection` and pass them through the controller to `getFindingsByCollection`.
+Client side, thread the same label params `useFindings` builds into `downloadPoam`. `AssetIdQuery` on this endpoint is single-valued, so a client-side labelIds → assetIds pre-resolution does not generalize.